effectai/developer-docs/docs/local/README.md

 ## Downloading the Smart Contract
 [TODO]: # (Take a look at the GitHub repo for effect network smart contracts.
-There seems to be a docker image that we can use or at least a script that makes the process a bit easier. https://github.com/effectai/effect-network/tree/master/contracts Then, download the contracts one by one and deploying them locally.)
+There seems to be a docker image that we can use or at least a script that makes the process a bit easier. https://github.com/effectai/effect-network/tree/master/contracts Then, download the contracts one by one and deploy them locally.)

-For this guide, we'll focus on downloading the contracts in wasm and abi formats from the blockchain and deploying them locally.
+For this guide, we'll focus on downloading the contracts in WASM and ABI formats from the blockchain and deploying them locally.
 That way, we won't need to deal with compiling the contracts, making it easier to use the most up-to-date contracts.

 ```bash
 mkdir effect.force effect.token effect.accnt